-Minimum Semester Hours Required 32.
+- Minimum Semester Hours Required 32.
 Students may elect one of two options: examination or thesis.
-Students declare their intention for either the thesis or nonthesis option at the beginning of their second year of full-time studies, after completing 24 hours of course work.

-Course Work At least 20 hours (excluding thesis hours) must be at the 500-level.
+Students declare their intention for either the thesis or nonthesis option at the beginning of their second year of full-time studies, after completing 24 hours of course work. - Course Work At least 20 hours (excluding thesis hours) must be at the 500-level.
 Credit in COMM 474 and COMM 498 cannot be applied to the degree.
-Students who receive more than one grade below B in their graduate course work, or four incompletes that have not been made up within the regulatory one term, will be dropped from the program.

-Required Courses: COMM 500 and 501; and either COMM 502 or 503.
-COMM 500 must be taken before COMM 501 unless a petition for exception is granted.

-Electives: No more than 8 hours may be taken in courses outside the department, except for students in the concentration in Gender and Women's Studies.
+Students who receive more than one grade below B in their graduate course work, or four incompletes that have not been made up within the regulatory one term, will be dropped from the program. - Required Courses: COMM 500 and 501; and either COMM 502 or 503.
+COMM 500 must be taken before COMM 501 unless a petition for exception is granted. - Electives: No more than 8 hours may be taken in courses outside the department, except for students in the concentration in Gender and Women's Studies.
 No more than 4 hours may be in COMM 596.
-Students taking a 400-level course as an elective should note that additional work may be required by the instructor and higher standards will be applied than for undergraduate students.
+Students taking a 400-level course as an elective should note that additional work may be required by the instructor and higher standards will be applied than for undergraduate students. - Comprehensive Examination Required only for students who elect to pursue the nonthesis option.
+The students must also complete 8 additional credit hours of course work. - Thesis, Project, or Course-Work-Only Options Thesis or course work only. - Thesis: Required only for students who elect the thesis.
+These students must earn at least 8 hours in COMM 598. - Course Work Only: Students who elect this option must successfully pass a comprehensive examination.

-College of Liberal Arts and Sciences

-FTF

-Comprehensive Examination Required only for students who elect to pursue the examination option.
-These students must also complete 8 additional credit hours of course work.

-Thesis, Project, or Course-Work-Only Options Thesis or course work only.

-Thesis: Required only for students who elect the thesis.
-These students must earn at least 8 hours in COMM 598.

-Course Work Only: Students who elect this option must successfully pass a comprehensive examination.
+- Minimum Semester Hours Required 96 semester hours from the baccalaureate degree; 64 hours from the master's degree. - Course Work At least 32 semester hours numbered 500 or higher.
+Credit in COMM 474, 490, 491, or 498 may not count toward the degree.
+No more than 16 hours may come from outside the department, and no more than 8 hours may be in independent studies. - Required Courses: COMM 500 and 501 or their equivalents, either 502 or 503, plus 504, 508, and 580.
+Students must complete required courses with a grade of B or better.
+At least 20 and no more than 24 hours are required in COMM 599.
+Students who have taken any required course as part of the MA program at UIC will substitute another course approved by the graduate advisor. - Specialization: Students must develop expertise in one or more specialized subfields of communication.
+Specialties reflect the organization of the discipline in scholarly societies as well as the current interests and strengths of department faculty.
+Courses in one or more allied discipline are neces-

+- sary for most specializations, and students normally take two courses in specific research techniques related to their chosen specialty. - Examinations Departmental Qualifying Examination: None. - Preliminary Examination: Required; no later than three calendar years after admission or upon completion of 40 semester hours (whichever comes first). - Dissertation Required.

-Students earning a graduate degree in this department may complement their courses by enrolling for a concentration in Gender and Women's Studies after consulting with their graduate adviser.
+Students earning a graduate degree in this department may complement their courses by enrolling for a concentration in Gender and Women's Studies after consulting with their graduate advisor.
 See Gender and Women's Studies in the College of Liberal Arts and Sciences section for more information.